Atso Almila

 His compositions include four operas: Kolmekymmentä hopearahaa (Thirty Pieces of Silver) in 1988, Ameriikka (America) in 1992, Isontaloon Antti (Antti Isotalo) in 2000, and Pohjanmaan kautta (Bottoms Up!) in 2002.
 They are usually based around folk plots and often incorporate folk music - though they are not folk opera due to the presence of musical development and structural spans.
 His harmonies are reminiscent of Sergei Prokofiev and Les Six - with the influence of Italian melody in his last two opera.
 The plot of Kolmekymmentä hopearahaa studies the relationship between a revivalist minister and those around him (both lay and clergy) and is based upon a play by Heikki Ylikangas.
 Ameriikka is a study of love and long-distance relationships: a miner goes to America leaving his fiancée behind - her imagination leads her to jealousy and she decides to pursue him across the Atlantic Ocean.
 Isontaloon Antti follows a recruiting Jägare who, after returning from training in Germany, is pursued by the police for this allegiance.
 The libretti of both Ameriikka and Isontaloon Anttis were written by Antti Tuuri.
-Pohjanmaan kautta, which had a libretto written by Tiina Puumalainen, is a story of Prohibition in Ostrobothnia (the title is literally translated as "through Ostrobothnia", a Finnish toast).
-They have all been premiered in Ilmajoki and are usually performed outside.
+Pohjanmaan kautta, with a libretto by Tiina Puumalainen, tells a story of Prohibition on the Ostrobothnian plains.
+All productions have premiered in Ilmajoki and are usually performed outdoors.

 His music is characterised as being wistful and restless, featuring playful melodies and brusque ostinatos.
 They often emphasise brass instruments, and include two symphonies including one for brass quintet and orchestra (notable for its aleatoric counterpoint), concerti (double bass in 1979, flute in 1985, tuba in 1986, violin in 1989 and trombone in 1994) and chamber music (importantly, a Wind Quartet and a String Quintet, both of 1993; also Taikalamppu for brass quartet, Dedications, Memories (1985) for brass quintet, the Wind Nonet (1985) and the Brass Quintet (1991)).
 His wind band work is traditional and tonal which may be described as Gebrauchsmusik and he sometimes borrows from popular music.
 These works include Concert March (1979), Allegro agitato (1986) and Fanfare (1987), the larger-scale Concerto for Two Clarinets and Wind Band (1980) and Visions from the North (1997).
 This work includes some for theatre (roughly 40 plays), television and film.
 His screen work includes Da Capo in 1985 and Kotia päin in 1989.